 Not far from Penn State’s Main Campus in State College, you will find Rothrock State Forest.
 This state park offers some of the premier riding in Pennsylvania and hosts multiple MTB competitions throughout the year including the seven-day Trans-Sylvania Epic, the Wilderness 101 endurance race, and the Rothrock Trail Mix.
 But you don’t need to be a competitive rider to enjoy Rothrock.
 With 431 miles of trails distributed across over 96K acres, every rider will find a trail that challenges their abilities.

-South of Rothrock is a system of mountain bike trails designed by MTB riders and built in conjunction with the International Mountain Bike Association (IMBA) and the Army Corp of Engineers at Raystown Lake.
-It consists of 24 multi-use trails covering 36-miles.
+South of Rothrock are the Allegrippis Trails, a system of mountain bike trails designed by MTB riders and built in conjunction with the International Mountain Bike Association (IMBA) and the Army Corp of Engineers at Raystown Lake Recreation Area.
+It consists of 24 multi-use trails covering 36 miles.
 The trails arranged as stacked loops offer sloping, moderate to rigorous inclines, stream crossings, and wildlife viewing areas.

 In addition to the stacked trails, riders can perfect their skills at the Raystown Mountain Bike Skills Park which consists of 2 acres of berms, natural and fabricated features, and some small vertical drops.
 It’s a nice complement to the Allegrippis Trails.

 After a day of MB adventure head back to campus and enjoy one of 120 ice cream and sherbert flavors at Penn State’s own creamery, Berkey Creamery.
 If you’d rather have a cocktail or beer, visit any one of the off-campus bars.